College of Ayurvedic Diet & Digestion

 Peanuts are Dry

 Peanuts are not a diuretic and do not increase urination significantly.
 However, they do have a dry (ruksha) quality to their dense nature.
 Density measures the solidity, concentration or compactness of something.
-Foods with this quality require more saliva and gastric juices to break them down.
+Foods with this quality, such as peanuts and dried fruits, require more saliva and gastric juices to chew and break them down into a liquid.

 Peanuts are Warming